KabC03/Assembler-in-assembly/README.md

 #### BLK

-    - BLK is padding to ensure all instructions are 4 * 3 = 12 bytes long
+    - BLK (blank) is padding to ensure all instructions are 4 * 3 = 12 bytes long

 #### [R]
     ADD Rx Ry BLK       - Add the contents of Ry and Rz, placing the result into Rx